 Detox from drugs

-Each person requires a different approach, depending on the nature of their drug use and potential withdrawal symptoms.
+Each and every person is unique.
+So each person requires a different approach, depending on the nature of their drug use and potential withdrawal symptoms.
 Some do not require a detox at all and have no physical dependency, whereas others will require a comprehensive medical detox regime.

 All detox regimes used at The Providence Projects are evidence-based approaches following NICE guidelines.
 For detox from heroin, the primary medication used is buprenorphine (subutex).
 Our aim is to ensure that you are safe and comfortable throughout your entire detox.

 The Providence Projects has successfully been delivering drug rehabilitation programmes since 1996 and is widely accepted as a leader in the field of addiction recovery.
 Our drug addiction programme has evolved and developed over the last 23 years.
 It is designed to encompass all necessary elements to successfully treat addiction.

 There are many aspects to the successful treatment programme.
 In addition to addiction, there are also a range of interventions to work on:

 - Self esteem

 The drug rehab timetable encompasses a range of one-one drug counselling, group therapy, written assignments, workshops, outdoor activities, family therapy, music therapy and much more.
 Our treatment is designed to ensure all clients are engaged and active in the rehab programme, and getting the maximum benefit out of their time with us.